 In my opinion, Photoshop has only one drawback: it is very complex.

 Lightroom vs. Photoshop elements are also great.
-This program gives you almost limitless possibilities for creativity: you can add or remove objects, draw something, and make high-quality and thoughtful retouching and color correction.
+This program gives you almost limitless possibilities for creativity: you can add or remove unwanted objects from photos online, draw something, and make high-quality and thoughtful retouching and color correction.
 The only thing that may limit you is your imagination.

 As for Lightroom, this one is the best for basic correction and is an excellent choice for beginners and those photographers who are used to working with many shots (thankfully batch processing).
 However, if you are attracted to digital art, Lightroom will not give you the creative freedom that PS gives.
 Personally, this does not bother me at all since I am convinced that it's better to create masterpieces at the time of the shooting but not while sitting in front of the monitor.
 However, if you like experimenting with surrealism and letting your imagination run wild, why not?
 Photoshop may be the best assistant for you.